akku24ar/OptimalDelivery/README.md

 # Minor project : OptimalDelivery

-This software is a route planning system and the purpose of this product is to provide the user with the most optimal route to the trucks between the pick-up point which is predetermined and the consumer.
+This software is a route planning system and the purpose of this product is to provide the user with the most optimal and cost efficient route to the trucks between the pick-up point which is predetermined and the consumer.
 Team 4 decided to use a command line interface that can be used on Linux, Microsoft, and MacOS systems by using the front end language, python.
-To approach this prompt, the team used agile methodology and scrum calls to address and come up with a solution in four sprints that involved: Requirements engineering; System Modeling; Architectural Design; Design and Implementation; Software Testing (across all levels); and Evaluation.
+To approach this prompt, the team used agile methodology and scrum calls to address and come up with a solution in four sprints that involved: Requirements engineering; System Modeling; Architectural Design; Design and Implementation; Software Testing; and Evaluation.
 All of these components helped us come up with a program that satisfies all the requirements.